-Kaiser Foundation Health Plan (Health Plan) - Kaiser Foundation Health Plan is a nonprofit corporation and a Medicare Advantage organization.
+Kaiser Foundation Health Plan (Health Plan) - Kaiser Foundation Health Plan of the Mid Atlantic States, Inc. is a nonprofit corporation and a Medicare Advantage organization.
 This Evidence of Coverage sometimes refers to Health Plan as "we" or "us."

 Kaiser Permanente - Health Plan and Medical Group.